For years we have seen the war on Christmas escalate…

 If they want to teach diversity, some students will feel uncomfortable … at least some of the time.

-And this censorship masquerading as “diversity” isn’t just happening in pro-socialist states, it’s happening all across the nation – including your neighborhood government/public school.
+And this censorship masquerading as “diversity” isn’t just happening in a few school districts.
+It’s happening all across the nation — including your neighborhood public school.

 In contrast, a survey found that 74% of respondents thought Christmas should be celebrated in public schools.

-Nativity scenes on civic center grounds – in front of public libraries – or in other public places used to be common.
-Now, they are very rare.
+Nativity scenes on civic center grounds — in front of public libraries — or in other public places used to be common.
+Now, they are very rare in many areas.